-The likely fault scenario in an amplifier would be heater distribution wiring where adjacent socket pins 4 and 5 (eg. on an EF86 or 12V powered 12A7) shorted.
-Octal sockets where the heater is on pins 2 and 7, or noval sockets where the heater is between pins 4-5 and 9, are inherently less prone to heater short circuits when care is taken with wiring.
+The likely fault scenario in an amplifier would be heater distribution wiring where adjacent socket pins 4 and 5 shorted (eg. on an EF86 or 12V powered 12A\7).
+Octal sockets with the heater on pins 2 and 7, or noval sockets with heater between pins 4-5 and 9, are less prone to heater short circuits when care is taken.